Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 We start walking from Rayan to the Laguna de Ancascocha at dawn.

 After packing our adventure equipment, we trekked along the ancient Inca trail.
 The fauna of the place is Andean High Mountain, with its miniature shrubs and extensive grasslands.
-This place will give you a stunning panoramic view of the sacred valley of the Incas and the glacier mountains.
+This place offers a stunning panoramic view of the sacred valley of the Incas and the glacier-covered mountains.

 Essential activity towards the first Pass of Kuychicassa